 350 stranded tourists, locals at Zojila Pass rescued by Army

-"About 300-350 people, including women and children, were stranded at heights above 11,000 feet where temperature hovers around minus 7 degrees.
-A number of trucks and other vehicles got stuck in traffick jams."
-"In coordination with the civil administration, army rescue columns moved in vehicles promptly to rescue the stranded civilians from the Zojila Pass," a senior army official said.
+"The traffic jam resulted in a very dangerous situation, wherein approximately 300-350 people, including women and children, were stranded at heights above 11,000 feet height and temperatures at minus seven degrees.
+"In coordination with the civil administration, Army rescue columns moved in vehicles promptly with aid and administrative assistance to rescue the stranded civilians from the Zojila Pass," he said.

-The army personnel also provided medical assistance, hot food and blankets to the affected people.
-The police and GREF (general reserve engineer force) took up the task of clearing the traffic and snow respectively, they said.
+Col Kalia said while the Police and GREF personnel got busy with clearing the traffic and snow respectively, the Army columns started providing immediate medical aid and assistance.
+"The stranded vehicles were recovered and organized for moving back.
+The passengers of the vehicles which were stuck badly were evacuated safely back to Sonamarg town in Army vehicles," he said.

+He said much needed medical assistance, hot food and blankets were provided for the night by the Army.
+"This immediate and pro-active action by the Army was critical in ensuring timely rescue, relief and saving precious lives.
+The humanitarian assistance provided to the 'Awam' (people) in their hour of need was much appreciated," the officer said.

 Zojila pass is situated at an altitude of 11,578 feet on the Srinagar-Kargil-Leh National Highway.